-Facts, Identification & Control
+Facts, Identification, & Control

 Signs of Rose Weevil Infestation

 In order to control rose weevil populations, it is necessary to identify them immediately.
-Noting which rose varieties appear most attractive to these weevils will assist in proper identification.
-Discarding adult specimens and infested buds may also assist in preventing the reappearance of rose weevil populations the next year.
+Noting which rose varieties appear most attractive to these weevils will assist for proper identification.
+Discarding adult specimens and infested buds may help prevent the reappearance of their populations the next year.

 Pesticides should only be used if other methods fail and should not be applied without first consulting a specialist in ornamental plant pest control.

 Your local Orkin technician is trained to help manage rose weevils and similar pests.
 Since every infestation is different, your Orkin technician will design a unique program for your situation.

 Orkin can provide the right solution to keep rose weevils in their place and out of your yard, home, or business.